AlbertoRodriguezSanz/CAN-SPI-combined-test/README.md

 For this test the PICkit4 in-circuit debugger/programmer will be used to load the firmware into the microcontroller.
 This needs to be connected to the microcontroller with the following pins.
-- MCLR (needs to be connected through two series pull-up resistors (10kΩ and 100-470Ω) to the power supply.
+- MCLR (needs to be connected through two series pull-up resistors: 10kΩ and 100-470Ω to the power supply)
 - PGD
 - PGC
 - VDD